BobKuczewski/CardIAC/README.md

 downloaded version or **[this page](https://bobkuczewski.github.io/CardIAC-B/)** in another browser window.
 Arrange that window (as well as you can) so you can follow these instructions while still seeing that other window as large as possible.
+If needed, you can slide most of the "Memory Cells" off the right edge of your screen since this tutorial only uses up to the column starting with 51.
 You might even print these instructions on paper so that you can view the other window in full-screen mode.

 ### Pick two numbers and enter them on the "INPUT Card"